mabartlett/TCSS422Notes/_topics/06_locks.md

 ## Lock-Based Data Structures

 "Adding locks to shared data structures make them thread safe."
 This means we do not have to implement a critical section every time access is needed to them.

+### Sloppy Counter

+If you've got a shared counter, you can lock the counter when you want to increment it.
+Synchronized counters have poor performance however.
+We say they "scale" poorly.
+The solution is a **sloppy counter**, which is where each core has its own counter that updates the global counter periodically.
+The sloppy counters each have a sloppiness threshold.
+Once the counter reaches that threshold, this value is added to the global counter and the sloppy counter is reset.
+The rationale behind sloppy counters is the independence of CPU cores.

+### Concurrent Linked List

+A **concurrent linked list** has a lock for the head of the linked list.
+Insertions are protected.
+Here is the procedure:

+1. Lock.
+2. Allocate space in the heap for the new node.
+3. If the allocation failed, throw an error and unlock.
+Do not forget to unlock!
+4. Create the new node.
+5. Update the head as the new node.
+6. Unlock.

+If it fails, return -1.
+If it is successful, return 0.
+The lookup operation works similarly: each element is locked and then is unlocked as the list is traversed.
+Alternatively, you can lock and unlock only the head; however, locking an entire list means users have to wait for a thread to finish with a list before performing their own operation on it.
+The solution is **hand-over-hand locking** in which "[t]raversal involves handing over previous node's lock, acquiring the next node's lock, and so on."
+This does unfortunately come at a performance cost.

+### Michael & Scott Concurrent Queues

+In a **Michael and Scott concurrent queue**, there are two locks: one for the head and the other for the tail.
+This allows items to "be added and removed by separate threads at the same time."
+When we have only one item in such a queue, rather than having the head and tail point to the same node, the tail points to a dummy node.
+The operations enqueue and dequeue are synchronized.
+Here's the procedure for enqueue:

+1. Determine if space can be allocated for the new node.
+2. If so, create a temporary node.
+3. Lock the tail.
+4. Add this new node to the queue.
+5. Unlock the tail.